timdeklijn/Bookmarker/README.md

 Make sure [fzf](https://github.com/junegunn/fzf) is installed.

-Make the script executable and link it to a local bin folder.
+Make the script executable and link it to a local bin folder (`usr/local/bin` on Mac for example).
 Create a file called `.links.txt` in the user root folder (`~/.links.txt`).
 The script can be called using `bookmarker`, and a `fzf` window should appear.

 ## Usage